-As more and more teams are getting acclimated to working remotely, it’s more important than ever to maintain that sense of connection and camaraderie for employees.
-Social distancing can lead to feelings of isolation and loneliness, so team bonding activities can be incredibly helpful for making people feel like they’re not alone.
+As more teams go fully remote, or transition to a hybrid model that includes both in-office and remote workers, it’s important to maintain that sense of connection and camaraderie for employees.
+Working apart from one another can lead to feelings of isolation and loneliness, so team bonding activities can be incredibly helpful for making people feel like they’re not alone.

-With more time spent indoors and away from others, finding ways to virtually connect with others has become an activity in itself.
-We’ve pulled together some ideas that will help you and your teams stay connected during this difficult time.
+Finding ways to virtually connect with others is an activity in itself, so we’ve pulled together some ideas that will help you and your teams stay connected regardless of where everyone sits.

 Please note that many of these activities assume the use of video conferencing platforms like Zoom, Slack, or Google Hangouts to facilitate the group participation.
 There are many platforms like these available for free if your teams are not already using some type of video conferencing system.

 Lots of people love to share things about themselves.
 Bring back the spirit of grade-school with these activities and let employees share a part of their world with the rest of the team.

 WFH Cribs.
 Much like MTV Cribs, have remote team members take turns showing where they’re spending all of their time.
 In-office team members can do the same, or they can opt to share their desk setup or favorite office hangout area.

 This Is My Workspace.
 Round up aerial views of your team’s desks and workspaces.
 Bonus edition?
 Messy desks (because who doesn’t love a good mess that you don’t have to clean up?).

 Introducing… Everyone’s got an item that they’ve named.
 Whether it’s your coworker’s baby blanket or their latest succulent, prompt your team to introduce them!

 It’s true that not everyone is an artist.
 But not everyone has to be an artist (or in-office) to enjoy these activities.
 Get your team to use a different part of their brain with this list.